-Line Index Measurement in SSPP
+Line Index Measurements in SSPP

 The SSPP measures line indices of 82 atomic and molecular absorption lines.
 Line-index calculations are performed in two modes; one uses a global continuum fit over the entire wavelength range (3850 – 9000 Å), while the other obtains local continuum estimates around the line bands of interest.
 The choice between which mode is used depends on the line depth and width of the feature under consideration.
 Local continua are employed for the determinations of stellar atmospheric parameters based on techniques that depend on individual line indices.
 Other techniques, such as the neural network, spectral matching, and auto-correlation methods, require wider wavelength ranges to be considered; for these the global continuum (or their own internal continuum routine) is used.
 We make use of the errors in the fluxes reported by the SDSS spectroscopic reduction pipeline to measure the uncertainty in the line indices.
 Details of the procedures used to obtain the continuum fits and line index measures (and their errors) are discussed below.